(Including Digital Education Portfolios and College Essays)

 About the Teacher:

-Lizzie Scott has worked with high school students for many years and knows what helps them grow as students and as people.
-She has recent personal experience with helping a senior through the process of successful college applications and knows what is required for them to have an edge.
+Dr. Lizzie Scott has a degree in counseling, is a published author, has worked with high school students for many years and knows what helps them grow as students and as people.
+She has taught this class for several years, has experience with helping high school seniors and college transfer students through the process of successful college applications, and knows what is required for them to have an edge.
 Both her kids have taken many community college classes as high schoolers and received high grades, and she knows what helps the most.

 To register, click here